 I firmly believe that erotica in anime can be used to great effect to tell amazing stories.
-A belief that often seems laughable, considering this medium is often more renowned for its hentai than it is for its storytelling capacities.
+A belief that often seems laughable, considering this medium is more renowned for its hentai than for its storytelling capacities.
 Natsu e no Tobira—known in English as “The Door Into Summer”—was recommended to me years ago as an example of erotica in anime being done right.

 Having now seen finally seen it, I am excited to confirm that this recommendation was entirely on point.

 Natsu e no Tobira is set in early 20th century France.
 It concerns the lives of a group of friends who attend an academy together.
 The “leader” of their dorm is Marion; a bright youth who has impressed peers and seniors alike with his charisma, elegance, and his devotion to the philosophy of rationalism.